elankath/machine-scaler-simulator/README.md

 1. Deploy `Pod-X` mandating distribution of each replica on separate zone.
 1. Simulator should recommend scaling Nodes for zones `b`, `c`

+#### Scenario: High Load with large number of Diff Pods

+Check out how much time would such a simulation of node scale up take here.
+- 400+pods

+#### Scenaio: Worker Pool Expansion By Priority

+- Scale up WP in order of priority until max is reached, , then move to next WP in priority.
+- Analogues our CA priority expander.

+PROBLEM:
+- We need a better algo than launching virtual nodes one-by-one across pools with priority.
+- we need to measure how fast this approach is using virtual nodes with large number of Pods aand Worker Pools.
+- TODO: Look into whether kube-scheduler has  recommendation advice.

+#### Scenaio: Workload Redistribution (STRETCH)
+- Kerpenter like mechanics

 ### Simple Scale Down of empty node(s).
 We have a worker pool with  started nodes and min-0.